Skip to content

 python3 -m venv ~/.venvs/sharpe

-pip install sharpe-mcp
+pip install sharpe-terminal-mcp

 sharpe market